Not a country for old men: the coin scene at the gas station - Asap Land

 The killer, continuing to eat his snack as if nothing had happened, begins to learn more and more about the life of the shopkeeper who, not knowing how to handle it, can not help but continue to answer.

-The expressiveness of the characters on stage accentuates the feeling of imminent danger that the spectator himself began to feel right from the start, with the shopkeeper simply displaced by the situation and from Anton's unnatural calm and mono-expressiveness, who continues to pursue him by demanding the utmost precision regarding what he asks (even the most trivial things, including closing time).
+The expressiveness of the characters on stage accentuates the feeling of imminent danger that the spectator himself began to feel right from the start, with the shopkeeper simply blown away by the situation and from Anton's unnatural calm and mono-expressiveness, who continues to pursue him demanding maximum precision regarding what he asks (even the most trivial things, including closing time).

 The game of life